zzzprojects/docs/dappertutorial.net/pages/documentations/dapper/execute.md

 In the above example, a stored procedure named "Invoice_Insert" will be called three times.

-In this example, we also [passed parameter to Dapper with a List](/parameter-anonymous#many)
+In this example, we also [passed parameters to Dapper with a List](/parameter-anonymous#many)

 ## Example - Execute INSERT